Crypto Airdrop Accounting: When a Free Token Becomes Income (2026)

 Locked, vesting, or restricted airdrops

 The trigger is control, not the announcement or the on-chain allocation.
-If the tokens are locked, vesting, or otherwise restricted so the entity cannot freely transfer or use them, control is generally not yet obtained — the income event is typically deferred until the restriction lifts, then measured at the fair value at that later control date.
-Booking a locked airdrop as income at announcement overstates income and sets a wrong basis.
+If the tokens are locked, vesting, or otherwise restricted so the entity cannot freely transfer or use them, control is generally not yet obtained, and the income event is typically deferred until the restriction lifts, then measured at the fair value on that later control date.
+Booking a locked airdrop as income at the announcement date overstates income and sets the wrong basis.

 The no-market-value edge case

-If the airdropped tokens have no determinable market value at receipt (no market, untradeable), recognition may be deferred until a fair value exists.
-This is an edge case to document explicitly — the policy for "received but unvaluable" must be stated and applied consistently, not improvised per airdrop (the audit-trail discipline).
+If the airdropped tokens have no determinable market value at receipt — no market, untradeable — recognition may be deferred until a fair value exists.
+This is an edge case to document explicitly: the policy for "received but unvaluable" should be stated and applied consistently rather than improvised per airdrop, which is part of the audit-trail discipline.

 Receipt and disposal are separate

-A later sale of airdropped tokens is its own disposal event: gain or loss = proceeds − the receipt-date basis.
-Receipt (income) and disposal (gain/loss) are two entries on the same tokens.
-Conflating them either double-counts the value or loses the basis — the same discipline as every other reward-type token.
+A later sale of airdropped tokens is its own disposal event, where gain or loss equals proceeds minus the receipt-date basis.
+Receipt (income) and disposal (gain or loss) are two entries on the same tokens.
+Conflating them either double-counts the value or loses the basis, the same discipline as every other reward-type token.

 Tax treatment is jurisdiction-specific and may diverge from the accounting recognition.
-Some regimes tax airdrops as ordinary income at receipt; others vary by whether the airdrop is earned, promotional, or unsolicited, and by lock-ups.
-In France, crypto reward-type income is generally dealt with under the BNC framework rather than the occasional-investor disposal regime, but airdrop specifics vary — confirm the tax position per jurisdiction and fact pattern; do not infer it from the accounting entry.
+Some regimes tax airdrops as ordinary income at receipt; others vary by whether the airdrop is earned, promotional, or unsolicited, and by any lock-ups.
+In France, crypto reward-type income is generally dealt with under the BNC framework rather than the occasional-investor disposal regime, but airdrop specifics vary, so the tax position should be confirmed per jurisdiction and fact pattern rather than inferred from the accounting entry.

 Practical guidance

-- Treat a controllable, valued airdrop as income at receipt fair value — "free" is not "nothing".
+- Treat a controllable, valued airdrop as income at the receipt fair value; "free" is not "nothing."

 - Carry that fair value as the tokens' basis for the later disposal.

-- Defer recognition for locked/vesting airdrops until control; measure at the later control-date value.
+- Defer recognition for locked or vesting airdrops until control, then measure at the later control-date value.

-- Document the no-market-value policy for unvaluable airdrops.
+- Document the no-market-value policy for unvaluable airdrops before you need it.

-- Book receipt and later sale as separate events on the same tokens.
+- Book receipt and the later sale as separate events on the same tokens.

-- Hedge the tax characterisation per jurisdiction (FR reward-type ≈ BNC; airdrop specifics vary).
+- Confirm the tax characterisation per jurisdiction (in France, reward-type income generally sits in BNC, though airdrop specifics vary).

-Wag3s Ledger recognises controllable airdrops as income at fair value at the control date, defers locked or unvaluable airdrops until control or a determinable value exists, carries the receipt fair value as the cost basis into the later disposal, and retains the policy and evidence for audit.
+Wag3s Ledger recognises controllable airdrops as income at fair value on the control date, defers locked or unvaluable airdrops until control or a determinable value exists, and carries the receipt fair value forward as the cost basis into the later disposal, with the policy and evidence retained for audit.
+Because the line between an income event, a deferral, and a non-event is a judgement call on real fact patterns, Wag3s is built to support the accountant making that call, not to replace it.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading